-Every body responds differently to exercise and therefore our sodium needs vary.
-Fortunately at Mountain Trek our team of nutritionists and chefs are all looking out for you 24-7.
-Before we head out on the hiking trails we make sure you’re getting the proper amount of sodium in you diet through our delicious meals and once on the trail our experienced guides monitor how you’re feeling all along the way and have electrolyte supplements like Vega Sport on hand.
+Everybody responds differently to exercise and therefore our sodium needs vary.
+Fortunately at Mountain Trek, our team of nutritionists and chefs are all looking out for you 24-7.
+Before we head out on the hiking trails we make sure you’re getting the proper amount of sodium in your diet through our delicious meals, and once on the trail our experienced guides monitor how you’re feeling all along the way and have electrolyte supplements like Vega Sport on hand.

 How to lower your salt intake

 - Avoid processed foods as one small meal could have twice the recommended daily intake of sodium.
 Stick to whole foods, vegetables, and fruit

 - Cook with less salt